How You Can Help Your Neighbors Impacted by the Coronavirus

 Thrift Shop Donation Sorters/Pricers

-In anticipation of re-opening the thrift shop in July volunteers are needed to help prepare the shop!
-Volunteers will sort, price and hang donations of clothing and home goods and stock the retail floor.
+Receive donations, sort, price and hang donations of clothing and home goods and stock the retail floor.

 Organize an Online Group Funding Drive for CAC!